 Without a doubt, my favorite detail of all was the pair of butterfly mobiles I created to hang over the food table.
 I dreamed up the idea but then found it quite a challenge to execute.
 I ended up purchasing butterfly die cuts in a variety of sizes to match the color scheme, but I still wasn’t quite sure what to hang them from.
 I wandered around the craft store for quite a while looking at every potential option and just when I was ready to give up, I saw these two large embroidery rings.
 The rings only cost $4 total and are extremely lightweight, making them ideal for hanging from the ceiling without a hassle.
 I hot glued a length of lace around the outside of the rings after I had tied on all the butterflies to add a finishing touch.
 I loved them!
 In fact, I may make something similar when we decorate Caroline’s big girl room.

 One of the most fun parts of the shower was a pretty big surprise for Amanda.
 Lena, one of her great friends and college roommates, flew in from Colorado for the shower.
 Amanda had no idea she was coming.
 Lena stayed with us the night before the shower and when Amanda showed up, she went out the back door and around to the front to ring the bell.
 The look on Amanda’s face was priceless!
+She looked radiant and stylish as she wore a beautiful maternity dress for a baby shower.
 Way to go, Lena.
 Such fun.
 So glad you could be there.

 How cute is she?!
 Oh, I cannot wait to meet this sweet baby.